munificent/hauberk/README.md

 Once you have Dart installed and its `bin/` directory on your `PATH`, then:

 1. Clone this repo.
-2. From the root directory of it, run: `$ pub serve`
+2. From the root directory of it, run: `$ make serve`
 3. In your browser, open: `http://localhost:8080`

-Pub will automatically compile the game to JavaScript if you hit that URL with a production browser.
-Leave pub serve running, and whenever you change the Dart code, it will notice that and recompile the JS on the fly.

-You can iterate even faster and have a much better debugging experience if you browse to the server using [Dartium][], which comes with the Dart SDK.
-Just hit the same URL and it is smart enough to serve the raw Dart code instead of the compiled JS.

-I usually run the game in Dartium, so if you see any bugs in the compiled-to-JS version please do file an issue.
+This runs a development server that automatically compiles the Dart source to JavaScript on the fly as you work on it.

 ## Contributions